mia-platform/documentation/docs/runtime_suite/crud-service.md

 # CRUD Service

-CRUD acronym stays for ***Create-Read-Update-Delete***.
-The CRUD Service purpose is to abstract a Data Collections allowing developers to expose CRUD APIs over the database in an easy, scalable and secure way.

-It's possible to configure CRUD Service with more that one collection and to scale it horizontally.
-In this section you will learn how to configure, deploy and use Mia-Platform CRUD Service.

-## Introduction

 The CRUD Service is a microservice that exposes via Restful API a set of MongoDB Collection.
 [CRUD Service is configured in the DevOps Console (follow this link for more details)](/api-console/crud-advanced).

 Via APIs it's possible to: